 Step 1.
 Fill in the application

-If you are applying to drill and construct a new bore you will need to attach a scaled map to your application that shows:
+If you're applying to drill and construct a new bore, you must attach a scaled map to your application that shows:

 - the proposed location of your bore